lutzh/awesome-event-driven-architecture/README.md

 ### Foundational

-- [Core Decisions in Event-Driven Architecture](https://youtu.be/SKXS2h3MdPM?si=LeamTGy93vAy2QYc) - By Duana Stanley, October 2019.
+- [Core Decisions in Event-Driven Architecture](https://www.youtube.com/watch?v=SKXS2h3MdPM&list=PLXstpDPZ7AtX78V_JYUJX7z8RjdcB9HQq) - By Duana Stanley, October 2019.
 Overall a great talk, definitely worth watching.
 Below are some minor issues I have with it.
     - The advice to use ids in events to refer to other entities is not wrong, but needs deeper discussion.
     - I don't like the term "command events", something is either a command or an event.
     - In the end she hints at Kafka as an event store, I don't think that's good idea.

-- [Event-Driven Architectures Done Right](https://youtu.be/A_mstzRGfIE?si=An0YI1034-PazFc5) - By Tim Berglund, May 2021.
+- [Event-Driven Architectures Done Right](https://www.youtube.com/watch?v=A_mstzRGfIE&list=PLXstpDPZ7AtX78V_JYUJX7z8RjdcB9HQq) - By Tim Berglund, May 2021.
 Good overview, clear presentation.

-- [Event Driven Architecture & Governance in Action](https://youtu.be/9guR3CBTG44?si=k1lYZDWFDSn1RrKS) - By Wim Debreuck, June 2023.
+- [Event Driven Architecture & Governance in Action](https://www.youtube.com/watch?v=9guR3CBTG44&list=PLXstpDPZ7AtX78V_JYUJX7z8RjdcB9HQq) - By Wim Debreuck, June 2023.
 A talk that goes beyond the technical fundamentals, into the architecture and design process of event-driven applications.
 The shown approach might not be universal, but provides important insights.
 I especially like the clarity around business events.

 ### Experience Reports And Practicalities

-- [EDA in Practice: Building an eCommerce Platform at Cinch](https://www.youtube.com/watch?v=wM-dTroS0FA&t=493s) - By Toli Apostolidis, September 2022.
+- [EDA in Practice: Building an eCommerce Platform at Cinch](https://www.youtube.com/watch?v=wM-dTroS0FA&t=493s&list=PLXstpDPZ7AtX78V_JYUJX7z8RjdcB9HQq) - By Toli Apostolidis, September 2022.
 You can ignore the first 8 minutes and 15 seconds (in fact the link will skip them), they are mostly promotion for AWS.
 But from there on follows a good talk on real-world experiences with event-driven architecture.

-- [Shifting Gears: From Events to Event-Driven](https://youtu.be/1dWJO31wpV8?si=ejDZIAWlxTkZENMw) - By Ryan Cormack, May 2024.
+- [Shifting Gears: From Events to Event-Driven](https://www.youtube.com/watch?v=1dWJO31wpV8&list=PLXstpDPZ7AtX78V_JYUJX7z8RjdcB9HQq) - By Ryan Cormack, May 2024.
 He tells the story of Motorway's journey to event driven, and also includes a lot of foundational aspects.

+##  Related Topics

+- [Event Sourcing – the what, why & how](https://www.youtube.com/watch?v=1KlQVhVYiFU&list=PLXstpDPZ7AtX78V_JYUJX7z8RjdcB9HQq)  - By Anita Kvamme, May 2024.
+While also event based, _Event Sourcing_ is not the same as _Event-Driven Architecture_.
+They complement each other well, but you can also use either without the other.
+Thankfully, this great overview of Event Sourcing makes that clear at the very start.

 <!-- omit in toc -->